The Dynamical Ensemble of the Posner Molecule is not Symmetric

 Based on the above analyses, we identify the most stable structure of the PM to be the overall time-average structure of the configuration \textbf{A}, which can be seen as a blue dot in Fig.~\ref{fig:violin}.
 Notably, the point group symmetry for this structure is \ce{C1}, \textit{i.e.},~no symmetry.
 At the same time, we reiterate that the PMs possibly exists in an ensemble of structures, and that identifying a singular structure as the dominant PM structure is incorrect.
 More information about configuration \textbf{A} and its atomic coordinates can be found in the SI.

 With our calculations unable to convincingly point us towards a PM structure with high symmetry, we performed PCA on the data from the dynamical runs.
 It was expected that, if the molecule exhibits any kind of high symmetry that might have been overlooked in our symmetry analysis methodology, the associated high symmetry structure would show up as one of the dominant eigenmodes of the PCA.
 However, none of the dominant eigenmodes displayed any kind of high symmetry.
 In fact, in all cases, the eigenmodes had either a \ce{C_i} or a \ce{C_s} point group symmetry.
-Moreover, as can be seen in Fig.~\ref{fig:bar_pca}, each configuration yielded one predominant eigenmode.
+Moreover, as can be seen in Fig.~\ref{fig:bar_pca_e}, Fig.~\ref{fig:bar_pca_d}, and Fig.~\ref{fig:bar_pca_b}, each configuration yielded one predominant eigenmode.
+Similar plots and figures for all dynamical runs can be found in the SI.
 While the maximum displacement of an atom in this mode from its corresponding position in the time-average structure over the entire dynamical run was small -- less than $0.3$\AA -- this mode, instead, reflected a more appreciable displacement of the phosphates due to their rotation.
 Structures corresponding to the first three dominant modes did not give way to higher symmetries.
 The small observed fluctuations further emphasize that considering an average structure over our dynamical data set was appropriate.
 A detailed PCA analysis for all other considered structures is provided in the SI.